livanh/gcs/THEMES-HOWTO.md

 If a base16 scheme is used, these colors are sett automatically, although the light and non-light variants are identical.
 Otherwise, the theme must set them manually.

 For some terminals it is also possible to make the background color semi-transparent.
-This is controlled by the `terminal_transparency` variable, which can range from 0 (full transparency) to 1 (full opacity).
+This is controlled by the `terminal_opacity` variable, which can range from 0 (full transparency) to 1 (full opacity).

 ### Other variables